 For instance, the instructor for a weight-loss group should emphasise compound exercises that elevate one's heart rate and burn many calories.
 Suitable activities to achieve this could include push-ups, pull-ups and squats.
 A senior group might be encouraged to emphasise coordination, balance and motor skill development, with moves such as low step-ups, one-legged toe touches and ball passes.

-If members want to increase muscle definition, the trainer can devise a power-based push or pull exercises program.
+If members want to increase muscle definition, the trainer can devise a power-based push or pull exercises program and recommend stacking supplements to maximize the results..
 Exercises could include a heavy bench, incline bench press, a weighted wide-grip pullup, or a weighted narrow-grip underhand pullup.
 As the client increase the weight, the trainer will advise them to decrease their reps to build mass.

 If you're looking for a reliable platform to assist members in signing up for online classes, look no further than PerfectGym.
 Our user-friendly interface will make the process a breeze for members, and the traffic around your group fitness studio's door much easier to manage.